| Back

 useful and I not only had a library of stuff I could get at anywhere

-in the world but I could also have some pictures on hand to play with
+in the world but I could also have some pictures on hand to play

-links, some information about courses I'm involved in and a newsletter.
+of :internet links, some information about courses I'm involved

-any organisations that I recommend, (nor, hopefully, writs from
+from any organisations that I recommend, (nor, hopefully, writs

-those I criticise!)
+from those I criticise!)
 I hope you find it a useful place to rummage

 around in and I welcome any comments as to things that would improve